Posted On March 19, 2026

 - Improve back-office tasks like invoices and payment tracking

-Different Ways to Integrate a GDS
+Different ways to integrate a GDS

 There’s no one-size-fits-all method.
 Your choice depends on your business size, goals, and budget.
 Here are three popular approaches:

-1. Direct API Integration
+1. Direct API integration

 This gives you full control over your booking process.
 It’s ideal for larger agencies or those with in-house tech teams.
 Why it works: